370: No Such Thing As George Clooney In A Blackcurrant Suit

 Do you know what?

 This is great because when you've got a toddler, you find food everywhere.
-But, you know, so now I'm just going to give it a banana that's at the back of the couch because it's just cuisine, isn't it?
+You know, so now I'm just going to give it a banana that's at the back of the couch because it's just cuisine, isn't it?

 It's just a new recipe.
 Exactly.